The Shift West

 In the past 10 years the Tri-Cities, including Kitchener, Waterloo and Cambridge, have been rapidly increasing infrastructure and commercial developments.
-Before this shift in the city scape, the Tri-Cities have been known as suburban areas with low-rise buildings, which housed local businesses, many that were part of the technology community.
+Before this shift in the city scape, the Tri-Cities have been known as suburban areas with low-rise buildings.
+These buildings housed local businesses, many that were part of the technology community.
 However, in recent years the city’s boundaries are expanding outwards to make room for these fast-growing, international tech corporations and large commercial additions.
 The shifts in the Tri-Cities infrastructure comes at the same time that Toronto is becoming increasingly compact and over-saturated with high-rises and commercial developments.

 Both Waterloo and Kitchener have been known for their tech industry, however, we are seeing more and more diversity when it comes to the companies that are shifting west of the city.
 There’s a large community of start-up corporations that take advantage of the young graduates from the Universities in the area.